inspr/core-legacy/docs/dapp_overview.md

 ![channel](img/chan-func.png)

 Channels are created to receive and send a specific kind of information.
-This specification is defined by it's **Type**, which is a reference to a Type structure defined in the same context (in the same dApp) as the Channel.
+This specification is defined by its **Type**, which is a reference to a Type structure defined in the same context (in the same dApp) as the Channel.
 In other words:
 - A Channel only carries a specific kind of data (such as *int*, *string*, or a structure defined by the user).
 - A Channel can't exist without a Type associated to it.